Chapter 14 Predictive modeling

 plot of chunk hadcrut-full-line

-From 1960 onward, the temperature shows a fairly steady linear trend:
+A simple graphical analysis reveals that from 1960 onward, the temperature shows a fairly steady upward trend:

 hadcrut %>%